A topic from the subject of Calibration in Chemistry.

 • Volumetric flasks

-• Non-linear calibration: This type of calibration is used when the relationship between the measured value and the true value is not linear.
-It involves fitting a non-linear curve to the data and then using the fitted curve to determine the parameters of the measuring instrument.
+• Non-linear calibration: Used when the relationship between measured and true values is non-linear.
+A non-linear curve is fitted to the data to determine instrument parameters.

 Data Analysis

-• Non-linear regression: This method is used to determine the parameters of a non-linear calibration curve.
+• Non-linear regression: Determines parameters of a non-linear calibration curve.

-• Maximum likelihood estimation: This method is used to determine the parameters of a statistical model that describes the data.
-This method is also highly prone to errors.
+• Maximum likelihood estimation: Determines parameters of a statistical model describing the data.
+This method is also susceptible to errors.

 Applications